What is tongue or lip tie?

 Know: Tight muscle and facial tissue can mimic tie pain and function impairment.

-Do: Have mouth and body work done first before revision.
+Do: Have mouth and body work done first before release.

 Know: Often ties run in families.